ciskoh/dai_group_demo/README.md

 ## Description & development notes

 __Dependecies and install__
 All code is created with pycharm in python 3.9.

-virtual environment created with Conda.
-See environment.yml for list of dependencies Install all dependencies with the following command:
+Virtual environment & package management created with Conda.
+See `environment.yml` for list of dependencies
+Install all dependencies with the following command:
     `conda env create -f environment.yml`